Skip to content

 Import external packages

-1. Download and import the latest Kashiwa unity package which is currently Kashiwa_7.8.unitypackage
+1. Download and import the latest V2X_E2E_

 Download Map files (unitypackage)